-The question that continues to be hotly debated, even throughout Spain, is: what ingredients go into paella?
+The question that continues to be hotly debated even throughout Spain is: what's in it?

-Historically, in Valencia, paella dishes may have incorporated chicken, rabbit, snails and beans, about three kinds of fresh beans.
-But, as mentioned earlier, paella is the mother of leftover solutions and one-pot meals; the ingredients will vary from place to place, depending on the traditions and what ingredients are available.
-And nowadays, paella is almost always associated with seafood.
+Historically, in Valencia, this dish would have incorporated things like chicken thighs, rabbit, snails and beans (about three kinds of fresh beans).
+But, as mentioned earlier, paella is the mother of leftover solutions and one-pot meals, and the ingredients will vary from place to place, depending on the traditions and what ingredients are available.
+Nowadays, particularly in the States, paella is almost always associated with seafood.

 1- The first step here is to get the lobster cooking in boiling water.
 This will be quick, about 1 to 2 minutes.
 You don't want to overcook the lobster, but you're looking for it to turn a nice pink.
 When the lobster is cool enough to handle, remove the shell and cut into large chunks to use later.
 Important: keep the lobster water for later use.

 2. I like to soak the paella rice in water a few minutes (15 to 20 minutes or so) before using, this helps it cook evenly.
 Then, to begin making the paella, heat 3 tbsp extra virgin olive oil over medium-high (making sure it's shimmering but not smoking.)
 Saute chopped onions first for a couple minutes, then add the rice (drain first).

 Cook the rice for 3 minutes, stirring regularly.
 Yes, I am aware that in some recipes you are almost "forbidden" from stirring the rice.
 But it worked best for me this way.
 Grateful to Bobby Flay for this tip.